-Four large fixed-price legacy projects entered into in 2018 or earlier by joint ventures in which Aecon is a participant, including the CGL pipeline project, are being negatively impacted due to additional costs for which the joint ventures assert that the owners are contractually responsible, including for, among other things, unforeseeable site conditions, third party delays, COVID-19, supply chain disruptions, and inflation related to labour and materials.
-During 2022 these impacts became more pronounced and have resulted, or are now expected to result, in increased costs to the relevant joint ventures above those originally forecasted, in some cases materially.
-Each relevant joint venture has submitted claims for compensation for these additional costs.
-Other than the CGL pipeline project, none are currently in litigation or arbitration.
-The joint ventures reached interim settlements with the respective owners on each of the four legacy projects in 2023 in respect of certain claims made, and for some of the projects, other claims for additional costs remain to be resolved in the future.
-While Aecon and its partners continue to work toward resolution of these claims for additional costs with the respective owners of these projects, delayed and/or unfavourable outcomes, whether individually or in the aggregate, could result in material impacts to Aecon's earnings, cash flow, liquidity, and financial position.
-The fact that there are four projects experiencing similar impacts concurrently (referred to as the four legacy projects) elevates this risk.
-While the Company believes each relevant joint venture has a strong claim to recover at least a substantial portion of these costs, the ultimate outcome of these matters cannot be predicted at this time.
+Four large fixed-price legacy projects entered into in 2018 or earlier by joint operations in which Aecon is a participant are being negatively impacted due to additional costs for which the joint operations assert that the owners are contractually responsible, including for, among other things, unforeseeable site conditions, third party delays, COVID-19, supply chain disruptions, and inflation related to labour and materials.
+During 2022 these impacts became more pronounced and have resulted, or are now expected to result, in increased costs to the relevant joint operations above those originally forecasted, in some cases materially.
+Each relevant joint operation has submitted claims for compensation for these additional costs.
+None are currently in litigation or arbitration.
+The joint operation related to the CGL pipeline project reached a full and final settlement in the second quarter of 2024.
+The remaining joint operations reached interim settlements with the respective owners on each of the remaining three legacy projects in 2023, in respect of certain claims made, and for some of the projects, other claims for additional costs remain to be resolved in the future.
+While Aecon and its partners continue to work toward resolution of these claims for additional costs with the respective owners of these projects, delayed and/or unfavourable outcomes, whether individually or in the aggregate, could result in material impacts to Aecon's earnings, cash flow, liquidity and financial position.
+The fact that there are three projects (referred to as the three legacy projects) experiencing similar impacts concurrently elevates this risk.
+While the Company believes each relevant joint operation has a strong claim to recover at least a substantial portion of these costs, the ultimate outcome of these matters cannot be predicted at this time.
 See Section 10.2.
 "Contingencies" of this MD&A and other Risk Factors herein including under the headings "Large Projects", "Contractual Factors", "Litigation and Claims", "Increases in the Cost of Raw Materials", "Ongoing Financing Availability", "Adjustments in Backlog" and "Force Majeure Events".